 Media and pop culture has the power to ignite social change.
-It resonates with people’s emotions, creating an environment where campaigners go in to can win hearts and minds, creating a cultural shift in opinions.
+It resonates with people’s emotions, creating an environment where campaigners can go in to win hearts and minds, creating a cultural shift in opinions.
 This then paves the way for policy change through public then political pressure.
 Getting to that stage is hard and takes incredible amounts of time, cooperation and resources.
 Some of you might have read Riding the Waves, which shows how pop culture can do this.
 If you’re fascinated by this idea as much we are, this is a great place to start.

 Cathy Come Home, An Inconvenient Truth, Bob Marley, Childish Gambino and The Second Sex are great examples of pop culture contributing towards social change with their explicit critique of the status quo.
 Even stories like the Handmaid’s Tale, Black Mirror, Hunger Games and 1984 which don’t directly address current social issues, definitely provide a commentary on negative parts of society that people can build upon themselves.